ArtVsTheWorld/CFB27-Jersey-ReNumber-Tool/README.md

 - FS
 - SS

-Other positions are intentionally ignored.
+OL/K/P are intentionally ignored at this moment.

 ---

-## Will recruits receive new jersey numbers?

-It depends on when you run the tool.

-**National Signing Day**

-Only current roster players are renumbered.

-**Preseason**

-Everyone on the roster is renumbered, including incoming freshmen and transfers.

----

-# Known Limitations
+# Known Limitations at this moment

-- Offensive linemen are not currently renumbered.
+- Offensive linemen are not currently processed by the renumber tool.
-- Specialists (K, P, LS) are not currently renumbered.
+- Specialists (K, P) are not currently processed by the renumber tool.
 - Team-specific numbering traditions are not considered.
 - Jersey retirement and honored numbers are not tracked.